SunnyTseng/sunny_website/content/home/cover.md

 headless: true

 # Order that this section appears on the page.
-weight: 17
+weight: 10

-title: "Land of sunshine"
+title: About
 subtitle:

 design:
   columns: "1"